“I rejoiced greatly that I have found some of your children walking in truth, as we received commandment from the Father.”

 Ephesus was a great center for learning.
 It was the seat of philosophy, science, and medicine.
 Some children of Christian parents may have fallen from the faith because of this schooling.
 Others came to Ephesus for business because it was a prosperous seaport.
 There was active nightlife, and crime was rampant throughout the city.
 Pagan religions dominated the landscape.
 There were many reasons why some children fell from the faith in Ephesus.

 Children, even in their adulthood, generally do not rise above the level of their parents spiritually.

-Parental responsibility goes beyond intellectual, social and physical care of children.
+Parental responsibility goes beyond the intellectual, social, and physical care of children.
 Children need moral and spiritual direction.
 It is no excuse to say that my children do not like church or the youth group.
 God commands parents to guide their children responsibly while they are under their care.
-Children may not like the fact that you require them to come home at a reasonable hour but you make that standard anyway.
-They may not want to go to school but you send them anyway.
+Children may not like that you require them to come home at a reasonable hour, but you make that standard anyway.
+They may not want to go to school, but you send them anyway.
 You say, “If I place high standards for my children, they may rebel against me.”
-That is a possibility but there is a much greater possibility that if you do not provide high standards for them they will rebel against you and the Lord.
+That is a possibility, but there is a much greater possibility that if you do not provide high standards for them, they will rebel against you and the Lord.

 You may ask, “Where did I make my mistake with my children?
 Why did they go astray?”
 In some cases, there may be no answers to that question.
 In other cases, there are.
 Some parents set the values of their children by living out their own values.
 If their primary value is acquiring possessions, their children will pick that up.
 If the Lord is second, then their children will put God second or third in their lives.